Wiz-IO/platform-wizio/README.md

 # Arduino-PlatformIO Simulator for PC

-Simulator !?
-Arduino source codes is compiled and executed as PC applications
+**Simulator !?!?** Arduino source codes is compiled and executed as PC applications

 Can be used for edication, tests and debuging, for working with CommPorts, Internet, Math...